Shop local here in Mallorca

 LOCAL BUSINESSES

-To busy watching football to research?
-These pages are to help those who don’t have time to make mistakes.
+These pages are to help those who do not have time to make mistakes.
 Believe me I’ve made plenty, so after 35 years on the island, I thought I would share from my own directory of services tried and tested through personal experience.
-From beauty specialists and holistic health therapists to outstanding food nutrition store.
-Need a good alterations lady, cleaning service or are mosquitos giving you such a hard time you’re looking for nets to cover your windows or doors?
-Do you need a trustworthy insurance agent or knife sharpening wizard?
+From a trusted babysitting and care service to my reliable gardener and pool specialist.
+Home or boat soft furnishings need cleaning or are mosquitos giving you such a hard time you’re looking for nets to cover your windows or doors?
 Just cut out this list and keep for future use.
-Now more than ever is the time to support your local shops and businesses.

-Has never disappointed me.
+Never disappointed me.
 For over 35 years offering top quality products, reliable experienced installation and helpful aftercare.
-Their brilliant concertina mosquito doors have been a life-changer!
+Their innovative concertina mosquito doors have been a life-changer!
 They fitted my awnings brilliantly 15 years ago, and I am forever grateful for the special sound-proofed bedroom windows they recently installed that have been tested to the extreme.
-Indeed, they carry all the latest innovative products from sun protection to the highest specification German award winning Markilux awnings and Corradi Pergola systems.
-For variety, quality and advice I always advise Tip Top as the first stop.
+Indeed, they carry all the latest innovative products from sun protection blinds to the highest specification German award winning Markilux awnings and Corradi Pergola systems.
+For experience, quality and advice I always advise first stop, Tip Top.

-Need some super grooming for the summer?
-Maybe a mani-pedi and a wax?
+Portals Nous.
+Beauty products and therapists you can trust for your nails and skin.
 Denise uses only top-quality brands Guinot, Gelish, Biodroga, Revitalash, Sans Soucis, Shellac, Corpora and Montibello.
 For 31 years Denise has incorporated the newest technology, using some of the best products on the market.
 Deep cleansing nourishing facials for all ages including Guinot’s much acclaimed Hydradermie and Age Summin to Montibello Hyalufeel Water Shot and Vitamin Treatment, all carried out by highly skilled beauticians.
 A place where most importantly these days, you can trust absolute sanitisation and cleanliness.
 Denise herself is a qualified chiropodist and only employs the most qualified therapists.
-For me the pampering starts the moment I walk through the door, the tranquillity and wonderful aroma of the products.
+Let the pampering start the moment you walk through the door.
+Enjoy the tranquillity and wonderful aroma of the products.

 Health Food Store with tables to enjoy her nutritious snacks.
 This healthy living store is an absolute gem, a one-stop for all your health and nutrition needs.
 Not only are her fruit and vegetables exceptional quality, but she carries the most amazing variety of organic and vegan options together with gluten, lactose and sugar free products.
 Her delicious juice and smoothie bar a great takeaway point, offering healthy freshly prepared dishes including unusual salads, soups, wraps and tasty hot snacks.
 Even coffee and cakes.
 Home delivery on request for quality fresh fruit and healthy goodies.
 Tucked in the corner of what I call “Portals Nous Square” it is well worth a visit.

 Don’t throw it away call Doctor Knife!
 Not only expertly sharpening a wide range of knives for both homes, restaurants and commercial use, but also removing nicks in the blades and polishing them to look like new.
 Chef’s, Japanese, Damascus Knives as well as your daily kitchen knives.
-In fact specialising in sharpening all kinds of scissors and gardening tools.
+In fact, specialising in sharpening every kind of scissors and gardening tools.
 A veritable sharpening wizard!

 9 DANIA DANIEL TRANSLATIONS